-With a design unique to the manufacturer, the Cloud makes backcountry nights feel a little closer to home by excluding a zipper, replacing it with a comforter that tucks in or untucks to adjust to the nighttime temperature.
+With a design unique to the manufacturer, the Cloud makes backcountry nights feel a little closer to home by excluding a zipper and replacing it with a comforter that tucks in or untucks to adjust to the nighttime temperature.
 The result is a comfortable, lightweight bag that rings in at a price much lower than its performance suggests.

 The Sierra Designs Cloud is super comfortable and allows your torso to move around freely.
 Seen here with the Backcountry Bed.